Killa Saifullah District: Education

 According to the Pakistan District Education Rankings 2017, district Killa Saifullah is ranked at number 127 out of the 141 ranked districts in Pakistan on the education score index.
 This index considers learning, gender parity and retention in the district.

 Literacy rate in 2014–15 of population 10 years and older in the district stands at 40% whereas for females it is only 6%.

 Post primary access is a major issue in the district with 88% schools being at primary level.
 Compare this with high schools which constitute only 4% of government schools in the district.
 This is also reflected in the enrolment figures for 2016–17 with 15,836 students enrolled in class 1 to 5 and only 338 students enrolled in class 9 and 10.

-Gender disparity is another issue in the district.
+Gender disparity and access to education for girls are major issues in the district and are reflected in the low literacy rates for females.
 Only 24% schools in the district are girls’ schools.
-Access to education for girls is a major issue in the district and is also reflected in the low literacy rates for females.

 Moreover, the schools in the district lack basic facilities.
 According to Alif Ailaan district education rankings 2017, the district is ranked at number 140 out of the 155 districts of Pakistan for primary school infrastructure.
 At the middle school level, it is ranked at number 134 out of the 155 districts.
 These rankings take into account the basic facilities available in schools including drinking water, working toilet, availability of electricity, existence of a boundary wall and general building condition.
 Approximately 3 out of 4 schools do not have electricity in them.
 2 out 3 schools lack a toilet and 1 out of 2 schools do not have a boundary wall.
 2 out of 5 schools do not have clean drinking water.

 The main issue for the district is the poor infrastructure of schools.
 They are reported to be in poor condition and need immediate repair.